nplastir/OnlineSoftware-BMTL1/README.md

 make -j 8 && make package # compile and produce rpms
 ```

 In order for the herd plugin to work, it is also required to install a low level library from this [repository](https://gitlab.cern.ch/bmtl1-dev/bmtl1-sw).
-First, go back to working folder
+First, go back to work directory
 ```
 cd DT/OnlineSW/
 ```